heyLu/heylu.github.com/index.md

 hope that doesn't end.

-specifically, i'm interested in making computers better for people. that journey makes me do anything from [teaching][], doing all kinds of [projects][] to investigating the ideas of functional programming as one way to bring computing closer to people.
+specifically, i'm interested in making computers better for people. that journey makes me do anything from [teaching](http://codegirls.de), doing all kinds of [projects](https://github.com/heyLu?tab=repositories) to investigating the ideas of functional programming as one way to bring computing closer to people.

-i'd like to write software for you (yes you). if you have smallish thing that's been nagging for month, [this][] might be something of interest.
+i'd like to write software for you (yes you). if you have smallish thing that's been nagging for month, [this](tiny-cubes) might be something of interest.

 i'm also interested in working with inspiring people, so you can also [talk to me](mailto:lu@papill0n.org?subject=collaboration) about that.